 - Users can refresh their PCs and reset profiles at that time.

 - If user profiles must be retained, tools such as Microsoft’s User State Migration tool or third-party solutions may be used

-Want to learn more about Azure AD as the Center of the Universe?
+Want to learn more about Microsoft Entra ID as the Center of the Universe?
 Check out the recording from our webinar on the same topic.